Guts/MapsAutoSlider/README.md

 Python GUI automator to create easily a html page to compare two maps (or images).

 Based on:
 + the `before/after js` script authored by `catchmyfame.com`.
-See [oficial website] (http://www.catchmyfame.com/catchmyfame-jquery-plugins/jquery-beforeafter-plugin/)
+See [official website] (http://www.catchmyfame.com/catchmyfame-jquery-plugins/jquery-beforeafter-plugin/)

 + `exif-py` allowing dimensions test on images files (jpeg and tiff only).
 See [GitHub repository](https://github.com/ianare/exif-py) from @ianare